-Photography has been in Jamie Grant’s blood ever since his father took him on long hikes with a camera in the west coast of Scotland.
-Jamie went on to shoot a mix of landscape, travel and street photography in South America.
+Photography and writing has been in Jamie Grant’s blood ever since his father took him on long hikes with a camera in the west coast of Scotland.
+Jamie went on to shoot a mix of landscape, travel and street photography in South America where he worked as a journalist.
 After winning the John Brooks Travel Award he worked as a photojournalist in Bolivia for three years.

 Since returning to Scotland in 2000 the majority of his commissioned work has been with NGOs, including the Scottish Refugee Council, WWF, John Muir Trust, the Scottish Wildlife Trust and Mercy Corps.
 Jamie has carried on with a loose reportage style, preferring to make an intuitive connection with the people and places that he photographs.

 Most of Jamie’s work is digital, although he still shoots and hand prints black and white landscapes with a Leica M6 and a Hasselbladt 501CM.
 This for him is photography at its most simple and rewarding - nothing more, or less, than a luminous glimpse into our fleeting world.